AlineMaybank/AlineMaybank/README.md

 ## Aline Maybank

-🌱🏥 Incoming MD/PhD in Environmental Health, University of British Columbia
+🌱🏥 MD/PhD in Environmental Health, University of British Columbia

 🌍🛰️ MPH'25 in Environmental Health and Climate Change, Yale School of Public Health